Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures

-The Stokes plot representation for the dielectric-filled waveguide follows a cardioid pattern which is symmetric across the $S_3=0$ line.
+The Stokes plot representation for the dielectric-filled waveguide follows a cardioid like pattern which is symmetric across the $S_3=0$ line.
+The Stokes plot terminates at the origin of the Poincar\'e circle corresponding to $y=\pm a/2$, indicating that both real and reactive powers are zero at those points.
 The segments below and above this line correspond to the negative and positive spin of the IPV.
+The symmetric existence of the Stokes plot across the two sides of the of the $S_3=0$ line indicates equal and opposite spin of the IPV across the central axis, with $S_3=0$ along $y=0$.
 Further, the right and left region with respect to the $S_1=0$ line indicates the dominance of real power over reactive power and vice versa, respectively.
 If $|P_x|>|P_y|$ then $S_1$ is positive.
 In Fig.~\ref{fig:diel_wg_analysis}(e) we plot the Stokes plot at three different frequencies along the dispersion curve for the dielectric-filled waveguide, at $\omega_1$ ($f_1=6.38$ GHz), $\omega_2$ ($f_2=7$ GHz) and $\omega_3$ ($f_3=9.4$ GHz).
-We observe that the stokes plot representation corresponding to $\omega_1$, which is near to cutoff frequency has maximum occupancy in the left side of $S_1=0$ line.
+We observe that the Stokes plot representation corresponding to $\omega_1$, which is near the cutoff frequency, has maximum occupancy on the left side of the $S_1=0$ line.
 Whereas, as we move away from the cutoff frequency, the Stokes plot shifts towards the right side of the $S_1=0$ line.
-Near the cutoff frequency the reactive power is maximum and real power diminishes.
-On the other hand, at higher frequencies, the rightwards shift of the Stokes plot indicates a relative increment of real power with respect to the imaginary power component along the cross-section.
-However, at all frequency points, the cardioid shape being symmetric across the $S_3=0$ line indicates equal and opposite photonic spin across the central axis of dielectric-filled waveguide at $y=0$.
-The Stokes plot terminate at the origin of the Poincar\'e circle corresponding to $y=\pm a/2$, indicating that both real and reactive powers are zero at those points.
-Hence, Stokes plot in this benchmark scenario conveys a comprehensive understanding about the nature of IPV spin and relative magnitude of the real and reactive power components in the waveguide.
-With this reference, we can investigate the additional effect of the gyrotropy over the power propagation in a ferrite filled waveguide.
+Near the cutoff frequency, the reactive power is maximum, and the real power diminishes.
+On the other hand, at higher frequencies, the rightward shift of the Stokes plot indicates a relative increment of real power with respect to the imaginary power component along the cross-section.
+We can also correlate the lower group velocity near the cutoff frequency with increased net reactive power.

+Hence, the Stokes plot in this benchmark scenario conveys a comprehensive understanding of the nature of IPV spin and the relative magnitude of the real and reactive power components in the waveguide.
+With this reference, we will now investigate the additional effect of the gyrotropy on the power propagation in a ferrite-filled waveguide.